 In 1945, a local farmer named Lloyd Olsen cut the head off a rooster.
 The bird ran around like, well … a chicken with its head cut off.
 But it didn’t stop running.
 Apparently, enough of the brain was still attached to the spine to keep it functioning after a fashion.
 “Mike” could walk around and stand on a perch, and even attempted to preen, pick at the ground, and crow.
 The farmer fed it with an eyedropper and small bits of corn.

 Lloyd took the chicken on the road to fairs and sideshows.
 Mike even appeared in Time and Life magazines.
 At the height of his fame, he was bringing in what would be $50,000/month today.
 It all came to an end when the rooster chocked on a piece of grain.

 Fruita holds and annual Mike the Headless Chicken Day, and this statue stands proudly downtown.

 We left Fruita and soon entered a very bleak section of Utah.
-Sally said the landscape looked like an elephant had melted, which I thought was quite descriptive.
+My wife said the landscape looked like an elephant had melted, which I thought was quite descriptive.

 I’d reserved a room in the River Terrace Hotel in Green River, the only community with any claim to the description “town” in that part of the state.
 Green River isn’t a fancy place, and in other parts of the world, our hotel wouldn’t be considered a fancy hotel.
 But in that town, it was as good as it gets.
 Our room overlooked the river.
 It was clean, and the chairs were comfortable.
 The bed, as we learned later, was not.